Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: The Koper model revisited

 \subsection{Classification of three-timescale dynamics}

-Here, we classify the dynamics of the Koper model in the three-timescale context for various choices of the parameters $ k$ and $\lambda $.
-In particular, we hence construct the two-parameter bifurcation diagram shown in \figref{kl-plane}.
-(A two-timescale analogue of \figref{kl-plane}, for one fast and two slow variables in Equation~\eqref{koper1}, is presented in \cite{desroches2012mixed}.)
-Given the definition of $\mu$ in \eqref{kop_params}, we consider $\lambda$ as a function of $k$ here when retracing the analysis from \secref{singpert1}, in particular in relation to the classification in \figref{muplaneremot} and \figref{muplane}; the requisite calculations are simplified due to the symmetry of \eqref{koper1}, by \remref{symmetry}.
+Here, we classify the dynamics of the Koper model in the three-timescale context for various choices of the parameters $ k$ and $\lambda $ in Equation~\eqref{koper1}.
+In particular, we hence construct the two-parameter bifurcation diagram shown in \figref{kl-plane}; recall \figref{kl-plane0}.
+(A two-timescale analogue of \figref{kl-plane}, for the case of one fast and two slow variables in \eqref{koper1}, is presented in \cite{desroches2012mixed}.)
+Given the definition of $\mu$ in \eqref{kop_params}, we consider $\lambda$ as a function of $k$ here when retracing the analysis from \secref{singpert1}, in particular in relation to the classification in \figref{muplane}; the requisite calculations are simplified due to the symmetry of \eqref{koper1}, by \remref{symmetry}.

-In a first step, we note that the boundary between steady-state behaviour and oscillatory dynamics in the Koper model is marked by curves of (singular) Hopf bifurcations at which the delayed Hopf points $p_{DH}^\mp$ coincide with true, global equilibria in the governing equations: \begin{proposition} Let $\varepsilon$ and $\delta$ be sufficiently small, and fix $k<0$.
-If $k<-2$, then the Koper model undergoes (singular) Hopf bifurcations for $ \lambda = \lambda_{SH}^\mp(k) $, where
+In a first step, we note that the boundary between steady-state behaviour and oscillatory dynamics in the Koper model is marked by curves that are $\mc{O}(\varepsilon,\delta)$-close to the lines given by $\lambda_{q}^\mp(k) = \mp(2+k)$; these are found by making use of \eqref{kop_params1} in \eqref{muqmp}, and solving for $ \lambda $.